<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 AT&T Beneficiary Designations

-When you're retirement and estate planning, it's important to remember to name someone to receive the proceeds of your benefits programs in the event of your death.
-These designations, known as "beneficiary designations", are how AT&T will know whom to send your final compensation and benefits to.
+As part of your retirement and estate planning, it's important to name someone to receive the proceeds of your benefits programs in the event of your death.
+These designations, known as "beneficiary designations", are how AT&T will know to whom to send your final compensation and benefits.

-Beyond just retirement accounts, beneficiary designations are used for life insurance payouts, pension, and even some bank or savings accounts.
+Beyond just retirement accounts, beneficiary designations are used for life insurance payouts, pensions, and even some bank and savings accounts.

 Next steps:

-1. When you retire, make sure that you update your beneficiaries.
+1. When you retire, make sure to update your beneficiaries.
 AT&T has an Online Beneficiary Designation form for life events such as death, marriage, divorce, child birth, adoptions, and more.

 Schedule a Call